-This is a big question.
+This is a big question, so what is a boutique hotel exactly?
 One dictionary definition says

 Boutique Hotel – ‘a stylish small hotel, typically one situated in a fashionable urban location.’

 I like the fact that Boutique suggests individual, small, often owner-run and does away with the star-rating and big-chain hotel which have more to do with amenities than atmosphere and TVs than taste.
 I do not require a TV but, especially in Spain, if the floors are tiled (and there isn’t under-floor heating) I do want slippers.
 I want to see that extra thought and effort in what is provided.